carlsmith/coffeeshop/scripts/main.coffee.md

             .split("\n").join "<br>"
             .split("\t").join "&nbsp;&nbsp;&nbsp;&nbsp;"

+## The Custom Error Types

+This first takes the `UserError` implementation from [this SO answer][2] and creates a `CoreError` constructor from it, adding a `BaseError` decorator for enclosing the custom error type names.

+    CoreError = (@message) ->

+        @constructor.prototype.__proto__ = Error.prototype
+        Error.captureStackTrace(@, @constructor)
+        @name = @constructor.name

+    BaseError = (type) ->

+        (message) -> new CoreError "#{ type }Error: #{ message }"

+Now it is simple to create new error types.

+    StorageError   = BaseError "Storage"
+    SignatureError = BaseError "Signature"

-## The Output Functions
+## The Storage Functions

+These are the three storage functions from [the API](/docs/storage.md).
+They are exposed to users, so they all have rich error handling.

-The `get` method from [the API](/docs/storage.md).
+The `get` method.

     window.get = (key) ->

+        throw SignatureError "too few args"  if arguments.length < 1
+        throw SignatureError "too many args" if arguments.length > 1
+        throw TypeError "key must be a String" unless do key.isString

         if item = localStorage.getItem key then JSON.parse item
+        else throw StorageError "no key named #{ key }"

-The `set` method from [the API](/docs/storage.md).
+The `set` method.

     window.set = (args...) ->

-        return if undefined in args

         reserved = (key) -> bool key.each /[*/!@:+(){}|$]/

         switch args.length

             when 2 then [key, value] = args when 1 then [key, value] = [args[0].coshKey, args[0]]
-            else return toastr.error "Wrong number of args.", "Set Failed" return toastr.error "Bad args.", "Set Failed" unless key return toastr.error "Invalid key.", "Set Failed" if reserved key
+            when 0 then throw SignatureError "too few args" else throw SignatureError "too many args"

+        throw SignatureError "did not find coshKey" if key is undefined throw SignatureError "key must be a String" unless do key.isString throw StorageError "invalid key `#{ key }`" if reserved key

         value.coshKey = key if value.coshKey isnt undefined
         localStorage.setItem key, JSON.stringify value
         do editor.updateCurrentFile

-        value
+        return value

-The `pop` method from [the API](/docs/storage.md).
+The `pop` method.

     window.pop = (target) ->

+        throw SignatureError "too few args"  if arguments.length < 1
+        throw SignatureError "too many args" if arguments.length > 1
+        throw TypeError "arg must be a key string or chit" if not target

+        if target.isString?() then key = target
+        else if target.coshKey then key = target.coshKey
+        else throw TypeError "arg must be a key string or chit"

-        return toastr.error "Not enough args.", "Pop Failed" unless target key = if target.isString?() then target else target.coshKey unless item = get key
+        item = get key
-            return toastr.error "Nothing at #{target}.", "Pop Failed" localStorage.removeItem key
+        localStorage.removeItem key
         do editor.updateStatus

-        item
+        return item

 ## The Slate

-This is a bunch of locals used by the slate, which manages the input history too.
-Clicking the footer focusses the slate to make it easier to click into when it's small.

-    inputs = {}
-    inputCount = 0
+This section sets up the slate, an instance of Ace.
+This is also where the code lives that allows the slate manages its input history.

+First, create and configure the slate.

     window.slate = ace.edit "slate"
-    historyStore = "coshHistoryStore"
-    slate.history = get(historyStore) or []
-    pointer = slate.history.length
-    stash = ""

-    jQuery('#footer').click -> do slate.focus

-Configure the slate, an instance of Ace.

     slate.setShowPrintMargin false
     slate.getSession().setTabSize 4